Hong Kong Security Watch Report (Q4 2014)

-HKCERT is pleased to bring to you the First "Hong Kong Security Watch Report".
-After this official launch, we will continue to publish this report on a quarterly basis.
+HKCERT is pleased to bring to you the "Hong Kong Security Watch Report" for the fourth quarter of 2014.

 The Hong Kong Security Watch Report aims to provide the public a better “visibility” of the situation of the compromised computers in Hong Kong so that they can make better decision in protecting their information security.